chinmayacharya19/Tail/README.md

 ##   Tail Your Files Like a Pro with Node.js (Tail)

-This repository provides a Node.js implementation of the classic `tail` command, staying true to its original name: **Tail**.
+This repository provides a Node.js implementation of the classic `tail` command with `websockets` layer on top of it, staying true to its original name: **Tail**.

 **What is Tail?**